 No trees greater than 6" DBH shall be removed, except for those which may have been identified on the submitted site plan.
-Excepting black walnut trees, which are subject to an adopted mitigation measure addressing replacement, any trees that are removed shall be replaced elsewhere on the property on a 2 for 1 basis of equivalent caliper.
+Any trees that are removed shall be replaced elsewhere on the property on a 2 for 1 basis of equivalent caliper.
 Replaced trees shall be identified on the landscaping plan.

-The applicant/owner shall implement the following elements to avoid disturbing raptor nests:
+The applicant/owner shall implement the following elements to avoid disturbing raptor nests should work be proposed in or near any tree greater than 6" DBH:

 - For earth disturbing activities occurring during the breeding season (February 1 through July 31), a qualified wildlife biologist shall conduct preconstruction surveys of all potential nesting habitat for raptors within 500 feet of earthmoving activities and related project construction activities.
 Survey results shall be submitted for the review and approval of the Planning Director, or her designee. - If active nests are found during preconstruction surveys, a 500-foot no-disturbance buffer will be created around active raptor nests during the breeding season or until it is determined that all young have fledged.
 A 250-foot buffer zone shall be created around the nests of other special-status birds.
 If non-special status active bird nests are present, the nests shall be left undisturbed.
-These buffer zones are consistent with California Department of Fish and Game (CDFG) avoidance guidelines; however, they may be modified in coordination with CDFG based on existing conditions at the project site. - If preconstruction surveys indicate that nests are inactive or potential habitat is unoccupied during the construction period, no further action is required. - If earth-disturbing activities are delayed or suspended for more than one month after the preconstruction survey, the areas within 500 feet of earthmoving activities shall be resurveyed.
+These buffer zones are consistent with California Department of Fish and Game (CDFG) avoidance guidelines; however, they may be modified in coordination with CDFG based on existing conditions at the project site. - If preconstruction surveys indicate that nests are inactive or potential habitat is unoccupied during the construction period, no further action is required.

+• If earth-disturbing activities are delayed or suspended for more than one month after the preconstruction survey, the areas within 500 feet of earthmoving activities shall be resurveyed.